Large Scale Time-Series Representation Learning via Simultaneous Low and High Frequency Feature Bootstrapping: Proposed Method

-This module is responsible for capturing high frequency representation and directly bootstrapping representation learned by online network to target network.
-In this way model will able to learn from time series signal which has shorter time intervals with discontinuities, singularities and ruptures.
-Given an $z^\theta$ and $z^\epsilon$ from \eqref{eq:1}.
-Projection heads $g^\theta_{MLP}$ and $g^\epsilon_{MLP}$ employs both representations respectively to generate latent low dimensional high frequency representation $m^\theta_{MLP}$ and $m^\epsilon_{MLP}$.
+This module is responsible for capturing low-frequency features from the latent representation produced by the backbone encoder using MLP head.
+As can be seen from equation~\eqref{eq:2} projection heads $T^{\theta}_{mlp}$ and $T^{\epsilon}_{mlp}$ employs both representations respectively to generate latent low dimensional lower frequency representation $m^{\theta}_{mlp}$ and $m^{\epsilon}_{mlp}$ as shown in equation \eqref{eq:6}.